Barnsley and Doncaster attending '˜Whole Yorkshire' devolution event

-Barnsley leader, Sir Steve Houghton, and Doncaster chief executive and mayor, Jo Miller and Ros Jones, are attending the event organised by West Yorkshire Combined Authority to discuss ‘how to achieve the best deal for the region’.
+Barnsley leader Sir, Steve Houghton, and Doncaster chief executive and mayor, Jo Miller and Ros Jones, are attending the event organised by West Yorkshire Combined Authority with the aim of discussing ‘how to achieve the best deal for the region’.

 West Yorkshire Combined Authority chair, Coun Peter Box, said: “Tomorrow’s meeting is about identifying a committed ‘coalition of the willing’ who are keen to work together to resolve issues we are facing.
 Devolution and Brexit will affect our local economy and Yorkshire’s role at the heart of the Northern Powerhouse enormously.

 “This collaborative approach is in contrast to Northern Powerhouse minister Andrew Percy who has so far opposed a Leeds City Region devolution deal – incredible and incredibly disappointing from a Yorkshire MP.

 “It seems that unlike the majority of Yorkshire leaders, who have come together today to look at how they can achieve the greatest success for their citizens Andrew Percy seems is working on how to keep us divided.”

 Leaders of up to 20 Yorkshire councils are attending the meeting although apologies have been received from a number including Sheffield and Rotherham and Scarborough, he added.